ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

 <br/>

 # **Track and Trace**
-As a PHLPOST App User you can now Track and Trace your international and domestic mails, parcels, and e-packets thru the App.
+As a BIBO App User you can now Track and Trace your international and domestic mails, parcels, and e-packets thru the App.

 <br/>